 Enabling Cloud Composer

-Before using Cloud Composer, you must create a GCP project and enable billing.
+Before using Cloud Composer, you must create a Google Cloud project and enable billing.

 You can use an existing project with Cloud Composer or create a new one.
 If you are using an existing project, you need to enable the Cloud Composer API.
 To create a project and enable the Cloud Composer API:

-- In the GCP Console, select or create a project.
+- In the Cloud Console, select or create a project.

 - Make sure that billing is enabled for your project.